TMJ, Joint Hypermobility Syndrome and Ehlers-Danlos syndrome.

 TMJ is more than a physical problem related to the jaw

-- Any treatment should involve a determination of ligament weakness.
-What does this mean?
-As pointed out by Spanish researchers in the medical journal European Psychiatry: the Journal of the Association of European Psychiatrists, problems of jaw pain (TMJ) may be an indication of a body-wide problem with loose joints, and further, joint hypermobility syndrome and TMJ may manifest themselves as a potential link to the neural bases of anxiety and related somatic symptoms (pain that causes major emotional distress) (2)
+- What does this mean?
+As pointed out by researchers in the medical journal European Psychiatry: The Journal of the Association of European Psychiatrists, (11) problems of jaw pain (TMJ) may be an indication of a body-wide problem with loose joints and further, joint hypermobility syndrome and TMJ may manifest themselves as a potential link to the neural bases of anxiety and related somatic symptoms (pain that causes major emotional distress).

-A 2017 paper in the American Journal of Medical Genetics.
-Part C, Seminars in Medical Genetics (4) presents information for the dentist to understand in identifying EDS in the TMJ patient.
+Let’s start with the 2017 treatment guidelines published in a paper in the American Journal of Medical Genetics.
+Part C, Seminars in Medical Genetics (13).
+This information was presented for dentists to understand to identify EDS in the TMJ patient.

 This paper then discusses various preventative treatment options to prevent the worsening of TMJ symptoms in EDS patients.

 - Custom splints to stabilize the TMD

 - Physical therapy